efchatz/Covert-C2/README.md

 1. Using Group Policy Objects (GPO) to disable the installation of browser extensions, apart from the ones that are whitelisted.
 2. Using AppLocker and/or Windows Defender Application Control (WDAC).
-3. Registry entries, Task Scheduler, portable execution of browsers, shortcuts, and browsers executing CMD can be potentially motitored with different YARA rules.
+3. Registry entries, Task Scheduler, portable execution of browsers, shortcuts, and browsers executing CMD can be potentially monitored with different YARA rules.
 While not foulproof, examples of three (3) YARA rules are provided in the YARA directory.

 From the above mitigations, only the GPO is the most effective one if configured correctly since it blocks the installation of any extension ID that it is not in the whitelist of the relevant policy.
 Two (2) and three (3) options in the above list can be potentially bypassed with different implementation and/or misconfigurations.

 For example, AppLocker can be bypassed if a portable browser is used or a filetype that is not in the restricted list, say ``` .vbs ``` or with a DLL sideloading attack.
-Additionally, monitoring different functionalities functions as a signatured way of flagging these operations.
+Additionally, monitoring different functionalities functions as a signature way of flagging these operations.
 As a result, an attacker that uses a different functionality could potentially bypass this detection method.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>